Supporting communities with moneys from Vinnies National Bushfire Appeal and from Emergency Relief funds

 We have also worked in partnership with the Commonwealth Government to support people in designated bushfire-affected postcodes, with just over $3 million in government Emergency Relief Fund payments distributed by Vinnies in NSW.
 Payments are still available for eligible households.
-If you are in NSW, visit www.vinnies.org.au/erf for more information.
-For other states, please call us on 13 18 12.
+More information on Emergency Relief funds can be found HERE.

 As we move from immediate disaster relief into the recovery and rebuilding phase, your donations will be used to help individuals deal with the long-term impact of the fires.
 The remaining funds in NSW will be used to help communities rebuild, focusing on projects with community-wide benefit such as restoring community halls and other shared facilities.
 You will also be helping farms and local businesses get back on their feet.
 We are now accepting applications for the Vinnies NSW Community Bushfire Grant Program, helping communities on the journey to recovery.

 In Canberra/Goulburn (lower South Coast NSW, Snowy-Monaro and Queanbeyan-Palerang) the Society is reaching out to those impacted by the fires who have not yet sought our assistance.
 Emergency relief funds from the Vinnies Bushfire Appeal are continuing to be distributed to those who have lost homes (up to $3000) as is Commonwealth Emergency Relief funding (of up to $1,000).
 There is an additional focus on community recovery and a first round of grants directed to community recovery is launching in August 2020.
-For more information on emergency relief funds visit: www.vinnies.org.au/bushfirecg
+More information on Emergency Relief funds can be found HERE.

 Vinnies Canberra/Goulburn Bushfire Community Grants Program is now accepting applications from community organisations and projects that are helping communities in bushfire-affected regions to recover.
-For more information and to apply, please visit www.vinnies.org.au/bushfiregrantscg
+For more information and to apply, please visit HERE

 In Victoria, there has been a strong focus on engaging with local communities to understand their recovery needs.
 This included a team of members travelling to Mallacoota and Corryong on a weekly basis, as soon as the roads opened up, which was some six weeks after the bushfires ended.
 To date we have assisted over 600 individual and families.
 During Covid-19 travel to the bush fire effects areas is not possible so we have transferred back to a phone and online system to continue to assist supporting local people.